 Laboratory for Nuclear Science

 Research in the Laboratory for Nuclear Science (LNS) seeks to understand the structures and interactions of the fundamental constituents of matter.
-Nuclear physics experiments are performed with electrons at the Thomas Jefferson National Accelerator Facility, heavy ions at the Large Hadron Collider (LHC) at CERN in Switzerland, and neutrons at the Spallation Neutron Source at the Oak Ridge National Laboratory.
-The high-energy particle physics program involves experiments with high-energy protons at the LHC; the search for antimatter and dark matter in space with the Alpha Magnetic Spectrometer on the International Space Station; an additional dark matter experiment, DarkLight, at the Jefferson Laboratory; exploration of cosmic X-rays with the NuSTAR satellite; and silicon detector development for cosmic-ray signatures of dark matter with the GAPS experiment.
-Properties of neutrinos are being explored through experiments at various sites, including Fermi National Accelerator Laboratory; Karlsruhe, Germany; Kamioka Observatory, Japan; the South Pole; through the development of a new technique to measure neutrino mass through Cyclotron Radiation Emission Spectroscopy; and through research and development to build a cyclotron-based high-intensity source of neutrinos.
+Nuclear physics experiments are performed with electrons at the Thomas Jefferson National Accelerator Facility in Virginia and the DESY accelerator facility in Germany; heavy ions at the Large Hadron Collider (LHC) at CERN in Switzerland and Brookhaven National Laboratory in New York; and neutrons at the Spallation Neutron Source at the Oak Ridge National Laboratory in Tennessee.
+Low energy nuclear physics uses precision laser spectroscopy of various atoms and radioactive molecules at the ISOLDE facility at CERN and the Facility for Rare Isotope Beams at Michigan State University, and in a development lab on the MIT campus.
+The high-energy particle physics program involves experiments with high-energy protons at the LHC; the search for antimatter and dark matter in space with the Alpha Magnetic Spectrometer on the International Space Station; and development of equipment to search for axions.
+Properties of neutrinos are being explored through experiments at various sites, including Fermi National Accelerator Laboratory in Illinois; Karlsruhe, Germany; Kamioka Observatory, Japan; the South Pole; through the development of a new technique to measure neutrino mass through Cyclotron Radiation Emission Spectroscopy; and through research and development to build a cyclotron-based high-intensity source of neutrinos.
 Searches for extremely rare, neutrino-less nuclear decays are taking place underground in Gran Sasso, Italy.
 A theoretical program investigates the properties of high-energy plasmas.